 The Notes are also subject to restrictions to avoid certain fiduciary concerns and the potential application of the prohibited transaction rules under ERISA and Section 4975 of the Code, or, in the case of any governmental plan, church plan or foreign plan, a violation of Similar Law.
-The Notes (other than the Class 2B-2 Notes or RCR Notes for which Class 2B-2 Notes may be exchanged) may be acquired by a Plan or persons or entities acting on behalf of, using the assets of or deemed to hold the assets of, a Plan, only if certain conditions are satisfied.
-The Class 2B-2 Notes (and RCR Notes for which Class 2B-2 Notes may be exchanged) may be exchanged) may not be acquired by a Plan or using the assets of a Plan.
+The Notes (other than the Class 2B-1 and Class 2B-2 Notes or Exchangeable Notes or RCR Notes, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged) may be acquired by a Plan or persons or entities acting on behalf of, using the assets of or deemed to hold the assets of, a Plan, only if certain conditions are satisfied.
+The Class 2B-1 and Class 2B-2 Notes (and Exchangeable Notes or RCR Notes, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged) may not be acquired by a Plan or using the assets of a Plan.
 See "Certain ERISA Considerations" in this Offering Memorandum.